kredzsays/LADetector/README.md

     ######################################
     TO DO before you run this script SCRIPTS=PATH_TO_DamID-LADetector_folder
-    #Enter the path of your LADetector_folder
+    #Enter the path of LADs_andDIPs.sh
     GENOME=PATH_TO_mm9.genome
     #Enter the path to mm9.genome file - format:   chr    chrSize
     UNALIGNABLE=PATH_TO_mm9.unalignable.genome